lex-node/governance/constitution/constitution.md

 ### Legislature / Council

+#### Nature & Functions of Council

 4.2.
-The "legislative" function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Voters.
-The Council: (a) administers the
+The "legislative" function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Voters [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
+The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) receives, holds and governs the Pocket Development Fund; (c)

 Except as otherwise provided in this Pact in connection with a Material Adverse Exception Event, the Members shall utilize and cause the Org to utilize the Designated Smart Contracts as the exclusive method of (i) holding. allocating among the Members and spending or otherwise distributing any Tokens that are Org Property, (ii) creating and assigning Membership Interests, (iii) minting and issuing Shares and Loot and of holding and (iv) making Proposals and recording votes of the Members on Proposals.
 The Members may also utilize the Designated Smart Contracts to administer and facilitate certain other arrangements and transactions involving the Org, the Members and/or third parties, as approved by the Members from time to time pursuant to Proposals

-#### Governance Stake
+#### Council Governance Stakes & Voting Tokens

 4.3.
 All voting rights in the Council must be tied to a Governance Stake in Pocket Core, meaning that the claimant of voting rights is a verified Stakeholder.

 4.4.
 If a Pocket Network account does not attempt to claim their voting rights (Voting Token) within 14 days of the end of the Maturation Period of their Governance Stake, the Foundation will return the POKT less transaction fees.

-#### Claiming Voting Permissions

-4.3.
+4.5.
 Council membership is permissive; no approval is required from existing Voters to become a Voter.
 Voting rights (Voting Tokens) can be claimed by any Aragon account subject to the requirement in 4.1.

-#### Submitting Actions
+#### Council Proposals

 4.4.
-To submit any action in the Council, accounts must be Stakeholders and sign this Constitution.
+To submit any proposal in the Council, accounts must be Stakeholders and sign this Constitution.

 4.5.
 Additional fees or staking requirements may be approved by the Council at any time, such as in connection with Aragon Agreements.